 Life Insurance News and Information for Consumers

-Manulife Financial Corporation is a leading international financial services group providing forward-thinking solutions to help people with their big financial decisions.
-We operate as John Hancock in the United States, and Manulife elsewhere.
-We provide financial advice, insurance and wealth and asset management solutions for individuals, groups and institutions.
+Manulife Financial Corporation is a leading international financial services group that helps people achieve their dreams and aspirations by putting customers' needs first and providing the right advice and solutions.
+We operate as John Hancock in the United States and Manulife elsewhere.
+We provide financial advice, insurance, as well as wealth and asset management solutions for individuals, groups and institutions.

 At the end of 2015, we had approximately 34,000 employees, 63,000 agents, and thousands of distribution partners, serving 20 million customers.
-At the end of June 2016, we had $934 billion (US$718 billion) in assets under management and administration, and in the previous 12 months we made more than $25.4 billion in benefits, interest and other payments to our customers.
+At the end of September 2016, we had $966 billion (US$736 billion) in assets under management and administration, and in the previous 12 months we made more than $24.4 billion in benefits, interest and other payments to our customers.

 Our principal operations are in Asia, Canada and the United States where we have served customers for more than 100 years.
 With our global headquarters in Toronto, Canada, we trade as 'MFC' on the Toronto, New York, and the Philippine stock exchanges and under '945' in Hong Kong.